gomorpheus/morpheus-docs/integration_guides/ITSM/ServiceNow.rst

 #.
 Save Changes

 ..
-IMPORTANT:: When using Service Now version London the following steps must be done.
+IMPORTANT:: When using ServiceNow version London the following steps must be done.
 An administrator needs to modify permissions on two tables in ServiceNow.
 The tables are 'catalog_script_client' and 'io_set_item'.
 The administrator needs to allow 'can create', 'can update' and 'can delete' access on these tables.

 ServiceNow Approval Policies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^